s7ck/qcopy/README.md

 # qcopy

+## Important Note
+This should work fine on Windows right out of the box, but for Linux you may need to install xclip.

+    sudo apt-get install xclip

 ## Why?
 I keep finding myself in situations where I need to copy the content of a file or `curl` output and so on, and I don't like having to use the mouse when I'm in a terminal.
 So now this exists.